-In response to public comment, following the May 31, 2006, draft report, the Division further analyzed emission fee alternatives and other issues (Section 10).
+In response to public comment, following the May 31, 2006 draft report, the Division further analyzed emission fee alternatives and other issues (Section 10).
 The Division rejected the average rate method and is establishing new annual emission fee rates for the next three fiscal years.
 The emission fee rate will charge an annual emission rate that is based on the cost for the fiscal year in which they are incurred.
-Each fiscal year will stand alone and not be affected by increased cost of future years.
+Each fiscal year will stand-alone and not be affected by increased cost of future years.
 The annual fee rates will be set in regulation and will be become assessable on January 1, 2007.

-Additionally, the Division commits to performing a combined emission fee evaluation (due in 2011) and permit administration fee evaluation by January 2009.
+Additionally, the Division commits to performing a combined emission fee evaluation fees (due in 2011) and emission fees in conjunction with the permit administration fee study in by January 2009.

-The Department of Environmental Conservation, Division of Air Quality, Air Permits Program recommends the following:
+The Department of Environmental Conservation, Division of Air Quality, Air Permits Program Recommendations the following: